AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

     Triggers the event associated to the given handle.

-    !!! note
+    !!! tip
-         Triggering an event with its EventHandle is faster than using the event name as using the name requires a map lookup internally.
+         Triggering an event with its `EventHandle` is faster than using the event name as using the name requires an internal lookup.

     :material-location-enter: **Parameter** `name`
     :    The name of event to trigger.

     :material-location-enter: **Parameter** `entity`
-    :    The entity in which trigger the event.
+    :    The entity on which trigger the event.

     :material-keyboard-return: **Return**
-    :    An `EventCanceler` object which may be used to cancel the execution of the event..
+    :    An `EventCanceler` object which may be used to cancel the execution of the event.